joemoose/psiops/docs/equipment.md

 ### Ballistic Body Armor

-Ballistic body armor is the foundation of your protective system.
+Ballistic body armor forms the foundation of your protective system.
 Three tiers of ballistic body armor are available, each offering greater protection at the cost of added weight and bulk.

 #### Armor Rating